Nay_ho_tze's Medicine Musings

 Doll Story

-In the spring of my 17th year i met Wampanoag Princess Evening Star
+In my 17th spring i met Wampanoag Princess Evening Star

 (a/k/a: Gertrude Haynes Aikens - scroll about half way down when the page opens) -